-- To pursue a graduate degree at Wichita State, students must be admitted to the specific program for which they are seeking a degree.
-Students may not be admitted to more than one graduate program at a time.
+To pursue a graduate degree at Wichita State, students must be admitted to the specific program for which they are seeking a degree.
+Students may not be admitted to or pursue more than one graduate program at a time.

-To remain in good standing in a graduate degree program, students must maintain a grade point average of at least 3.000 in all courses on the student’s WSU plan of study (excluding transfer work) and for all graduate work taken at WSU.
+In order to graduate, students must have an overall grade point average of at least 3.000 for all WSU courses on the Plan of Study AND for all graduate work completed at Wichita State University.
 Grades lower than C, including C-, cannot be used to satisfy degree requirements, but such grades earned may be repeated.

-- Any course taken as a part of an undergraduate degree may not be repeated for graduate credit except when the course contents are substantially different (as indicated by instructors).
+Any course taken as a part of an undergraduate degree may not be repeated for graduate credit except when the course content is substantially different (as indicated by instructors).

 Specific program requirements are listed in the individual program’s section of the Graduate Catalog.
 Transfer credit policies are listed in the appropriate section of the Graduate Catalog.

-- Master’s and specialist degree programs may include no more than one-third of the total hours or 12 credit hours whichever is greater of graduate work completed at another institution accredited to offer graduate degree programs (exclusive of hours in a previous master’s degree, from which a maximum of 6 credit hours can be transferred).
+Master’s and specialist degree programs may include no more than one-third of the total hours or 12 credit hours whichever is greater of graduate work completed at another institution accredited to offer graduate degree programs (exclusive of hours in a previous master’s degree, from which a maximum of 6 credit hours can be transferred).
 Departments may require lower limits on transfer credit and, therefore, students should consult individual program descriptions.
 Doctoral, Master of Fine Arts (MFA) and other more lengthy programs have special transfer credit allowances, as indicated in their program descriptions.

-- Transfer credit that is accepted must have been in courses started six years or less before the semester in which the degree work is completed, unless the transfer work is from a previously earned graduate degree, graduate certificate, or graduate badge.
+Transfer credit that is accepted must have been in courses started 10 years or less before the semester in which the degree work is completed, unless the transfer work is from a previously earned graduate degree, graduate certificate, or graduate badge.

-- Doctoral students admitted fall 2012 or later and master’s students admitted fall 2013 or later are required to complete professional and scholarly integrity training as determined by their department.
+Doctoral students admitted fall 2012 or later and master’s students admitted fall 2013 or later are required to complete Professional and Scholarly Integrity Training (PSIT) as determined by their department.
 This training should be completed within the first year of enrollment in the program.